 Luray Police Department is actively involved in crime prevention efforts within our community with a focus on educating our citizens.
 We participate in community action groups such as TRIAD/SALT and PACA.
 Through working with TRIAD, our goal is to reduce crime among our elderly and improve safety to enhance their quality of life.
 We believe by assisting PACA, who is actively and effectively educating our youth in drug and alcohol prevention, bullying and violence prevention, we can reduce substance abuse and violence with our children.
 Other efforts to help our community include the senior citizen call care list, property checks on residences and businesses, and security assessments.
 Citizens and business owners can request security assessments on their places of business or residence to learn better how to secure their property, and make it a less desirable place for criminals to victimize.
 Our department is dedicated to seeking new and better ways to prevent crime in our community and believes it is best accomplished by officers and citizens working together.

-However, please remember the following safety tips:- If you are walking, jogging or biking during low light conditions or after darkness, wear bright or reflective clothing.- Always stop before crossing a street.- Bikes must have lights and reflectors after dark.- Children under the age of 15 must wear a helmet while biking.- If walking, jogging or biking at night, please have a friend with you.- Bikes are not allowed on the sidewalks.
+Please remember the following safety tips:- If you are walking, jogging or biking during low light conditions or after darkness, wear bright or reflective clothing.- Always stop before crossing a street.- Bikes must have lights and reflectors after dark.- Children under the age of 15 must wear a helmet while biking.- If walking, jogging or biking at night, please have a friend with you.- Bikes are not allowed on the sidewalks.

-The Luray Police Department offers a "Call-Care" program for handicapped or elderly citizens.
+Luray Police Department offers a "Call-Care" program for handicapped or elderly citizens.
 Registered citizens will receive regular telephone calls from the police department to check on their well-being.
 Luray citizens may print the application to apply for this service.
 Please return applications to the Luray Police Department at 45 East Main Street, P.O.
 Box 629, Luray, VA.
 22835 to apply for this service.

 If you live in the Town of Luray and are experiencing any of these problems please call